geudde/attic-chest/pages/13.reference/01.porden/docs.md

 ©4 THE EARTH- book ii.

-But now" — he paus'd — " thou shalt not lie," he said, Dishonoured thus among the vulgar dead.
+But now— he paus'd — thou shalt not lie,he said, Dishonoured thus among the vulgar dead.
 Not all our tears, alas! can bid thee live,
 But yet my care a hero's grave shall give/